ctu-mrs/bluefox2/README.md

 There is no need to install the driver anymore.
 All binary library files and header files of the driver were baked directly into the package and are installed together with the package.
 This was done primarily because we needed to run this driver in the Docker.

 Finding and loading those driver's binary library files is left to the ROS2 system.
 If you need to update those driver's binary library files and header files, you have to manually download and extract newer ones and add them to the package.
-There is only one potential problem - libusb library is also packed together with the driver.
-That could potentially cause conflicts between different versions of libusb library.
-If you have problem with this, feel free to remove this bundled libusb binary file and use external one.

 There was also `wxPropView` viewer gui application available when installed in original way throught install script.
 Maybe you can still install it if you need it, but we haven't tested this.
 We use `rqt_image_view` tool instead.